GedStudio/Genshin-Craft/README.md

 2. If you are an architect, that's better
 3. Don't distribute others architectures

-<h1 style="text-align: center">Attentions</h1>
+<h1 align="center">Attentions</h1>
-<p style="text-align: center">I want to publish this plugin on SpigotMC as a premium plugin, however, my PayPal account cannot draw out, so the salary of every coopers may be not available</p>
+<p align="center">I want to publish this plugin on SpigotMC as a premium plugin, however, my PayPal account cannot draw out, so the salary of every coopers may be not available</p>
-<p style="text-align: center">To prevent this situation, I probably will use others' PayPal account to receive the money then draw out the money then dispense to coopers</p>
+<p align="center">To prevent this situation, I probably will use others' PayPal account to receive the money then draw out the money then dispense to coopers</p>
-<p style="text-align: center">You can give me your donation website link and I will put it into the description page in SpigotMC and Github</p>
+<p align="center">You can give me your donation website link and I will put it into the description page in SpigotMC and Github</p>

 ### If you are interested, please contact me: DeeChael@yandex.com

 ---

-<h1 style="text-align: center">Donate to us!</h1>
+<h1 align="center">Donate to us!</h1>

 [![DeeChael's Afdian](https://github.com/DeeChael/DeeChael/blob/master/deechael_afd.png?raw=true)](https://afdian.net/a/GedStudio)